framps/raspiBackupDoc/en/src/error-messages.md

 lite*) and use this SD card for the restore.
 There is no usbmount is installed.

+### RBK0343E: File system check on %1 ended incorrectly with RC %2

+Cause:

+The file system is checked after the restore.
+This should not have any errors If there are errors, the restore is aborted.

+Further actions:

+The RC %2 indicates the exact error from fsck on partition %1.
+Usually the device on which the restore was performed is not OK and should be replaced by another device (e.g. new SD card).

 ### RBK1005E: bc not found. bc must be installed with 'sudo apt-get install bc'.